Greg Moriarty: Foreign Affairs

 Prior to taking up his first ambassadorial role as Australian Ambassador to Iran in March 2005, Moriarty worked in various positions in the Department of Foreign Affairs and Trade, including in the Papua New Guinea Section and with postings at the Australian High Commission in Port Moresby, as Assistant Secretary of the Maritime South East Asia Branch, and Deputy Leader and Senior Negotiator of the Peace Monitoring Group on Bougainville in 1998.

 As Ambassador to Iran, he resided in Tehran from 2005 to 2008.
 While in the role, Moriarty travelled to Washington to brief then US President George W. Bush on Iranian politics, becoming one of a small number of Australian diplomats ever to have briefed an American president.

 Moriarty was the Assistant Secretary for the Parliamentary and Media Branch between 2008 and 2009 and then the First Assistant Secretary for the Consular, Public Diplomacy and Parliamentary Affairs Division from 2009 to 2010 of the Department of Foreign Affairs and Trade.

 His nomination by the Australian Government as Australian Ambassador to Indonesia was announced in July 2010.
 He arrived in Indonesia in late October, immediately prior to the Mount Merapi eruptions and the 2010 Mentawai earthquake and tsunami.

 Whilst Moriarty was Ambassador to Indonesia, the Australian Government escalated its border protection policy.
 The Indonesian Government opposed Australia's boat turnback policy.
 During the appointment, Moriarty recommended that Australians take the time to learn more about Indonesia to set the two nations up for a great strategic partnership that would help Australian businesses to prosper.

 From 2014 to 2015, Moriarty was a Deputy Secretary of the Department of Foreign Affairs and Trade.

+On 25 January 2026, Prime Minister Anthony Albanese announced that Moriarty would be appointed the next ambassador to the United States of America.